-GDOT will assist CORE MPO in the preparation of the annual update of the TIP and various TIP amendments and administrative modifications throughout the year.
+GDOT will assist CORE MPO in the preparation of updates to the TIP and various TIP amendments and administrative modifications throughout the year.
 GDOT will also assist CORE MPO in the efforts to implementing PBPP regarding TIP.

 Other local agencies will assist CORE MPO in identifying projects and in developing information to support expenditures programmed in the TIP.